iatechristmas/Spotify-Song-Suggester-API/README.md

 }
 ```

-##### 400 (Bad Request)

-> Will receive a 400 response and one of the following messages if connecting client does not have an Authorization token in its headers or if any required information is missing from the body
+> Will receive a **400 (Bad Request)** response and one of the following messages if connecting client does not have an Authorization token in its headers or if any required information is missing from the body

 ```javascript
 {